catapultcase/JunctionRelay/README.md

 # Junction Relay

-**Junction Relay** is a modular platform for real-time device and sensor coordination.
+**Junction Relay** is an open-source modular platform for real-time device and sensor coordination.
 Built for rapid deployment via Docker, it features a robust `.NET 8` backend and a modern React frontend for managing dynamic layouts, sensor data flows, and device orchestration across smart infrastructure.

-The example ESP32 S3 device firmware is open-source and available for customization and integration.

 🔗 [Visit junctionrelay.com](https://junctionrelay.com)